-Procedure for the Collection and Payment for Charged Meals Although it is the primary responsibility of the parent/guardian to provide their child(ren) a lunch, whether it is brought from home or funds to purchase one, Rogers City Area Schools will not refuse a student a lunch due to lack of funds.
+Although it is the primary responsibility of the parent/guardian to provide their child(ren) a lunch, whether it is brought from home or funds to purchase one, Rogers City Area Schools will not refuse a student a lunch due to lack of funds.
 Notices will be sent weekly for delinquent accounts to ensure a return to a positive balance.
 Notices will be sent to parents/guardians via students, the United States Mail, email, text/call/email software system.
 For accounts that are over \$35.00 delinquent, the district will send a notice giving a two-week period to get the account into a positive balance.
 After this time, the district will seek legal action by filing a claim to collect the amount due plus costs associated with filing the claim.
 Rogers City Area Schools' expectation for parents/guardians is to remit funds on the next business day to clear up any negative balances on the student's food service account.
-Fifth, Eighth and Twelfth grade students may not be eligible to fully participate with end-of-year graduation ceremonies until their debt is paid in full. until their debt is paid in full.
+Fifth, Eighth and Twelfth grade students may not be eligible to fully participate with end-of-year graduation ceremonies until their debt is paid in full.